add-n2x/nd-toolbox/README.md

 ### Remove files with unsupported extensions

 Remove files with unsupported extensions from your music library.
 This is useful to clean up your library before importing it into Beets.
-Set the envinronment variable `UNSUPPORTED_EXTENSIONS` to a list of extensions you want to remove.
+Set the environment variable `UNSUPPORTED_EXTENSIONS` to a list of extensions you want to remove.
 Defaults to `m4p mp4 mp2`.

 ```bash